Difference between color labeling reagent and chromatography reagent

 Question 1: How to choose suitable color labeling reagents or chromatography reagents?

 When selecting color labeling reagents or chromatographic reagents, they should be selected according to specific analytical objectives and methods.
-For example, if you need to quickly detect the amount of impurities, you can consider using a color scale reagent; and if you need to analyze the composition of the substance in detail, you may need to use a chromatography reagent.
+But to instance, if you need to rapidly detect the amount of impurities, you is able to consider using a color scale reagent; and if you need to examine the composition of the chemical in detail, you might need to consumption a chromatography reagent.
+In my experience, Question two: color reagent and chromatography reagent in the cost of what is the difference?

-The color marking reagent has a low cost due to its simple preparation, while the chromatographic reagent has a high cost due to its complex preparation and the need for high-purity raw materials.
+The color marking reagent has a low cost due to its simple preparation, while the chromatographic reagent has a high cost due to its complex preparation and the need to high-purity raw materials.
+Question 3: In practical applications, how to correctly consumption color labeling reagents or chromatography reagents?

 Get a Free Quote